 Weekends were created to inspire spontaneous smiles, new friendships and fun-filled adventures.
 Every weekend deserves a Weekend Note.
 Discover more by subscribing or clicking the 'Like' link at the end of the article.

-Cherries are also one of our healthiest superfoods, with the deep red skin and flesh rich in antioxidants and flavinoids, both combating cellular damage.
-If you prefer the tart, or sour, flavours of Morellos, popular for jams and preserves, you're also getting a dose of anthocyanin, thought to aid arthritis and gout sufferers.
+Cherries are one of our healthiest superfoods, with the deep red skin and flesh rich in antioxidants and flavinoids, fight those dastardly free radicals.
+The tart or sour taste of Morello cherries, popular in jams and preserves, also pack a of anthocyanin, thought to aid arthritis and gout sufferers.

 Begin the Pick Your Own adventure one of these 10 cherry farms in the Bathurst, Orange, Cowra and Young regions of New South Wales.

 3 hours west of Sydney, just south of Young, you can pick 20 different varieties of cherries.